ProfRandom/WCB-Dev/Chronometry — Horology and Calendrics.md

 - $C_S$ = the sidereal chronum
 - $\Gamma$ = the obliquity-azimuth precession cycle (See Orbits 2 for the calculation of $\Gamma$)

+### The Week
+The English word "week" comes from Old English _wice / wicu / wucu_, meaning " period of seven days", related to Proto-Germanic _wikōn_ a feminine noun meaning "a turning, succession, change, or series", itself from a proposed Proto-Indo-European root _weik-_ — to bend, turn, or move in a circle.

+It is related to Old Norse _vika_, "change, shift, week"; Gothic _wikō_, "week"; Dutch _week_, "week"; and German _Woche (from wekō)_, "week".

+A week, unlike a **day** or a **year** is not an astronomical period, but a socially defined period of time usually referencing an interval of human activity, such as work, rest, or ritual.
+#### Seven Days
+The earliest example of a seven-day week dates back to Babylonian astrology — one day for each of the Seven Wanderers: The Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
+This was adopted by the Hebrews and later the Greeks, and the Romans after Augustus (before that, they had an 8-day week), and ultimately became embedded in both Christian and Islamic timekeeping.

+For Earth, it works as a good subdivider of the year:
+$$
+\frac{365^d}{7^d} ≈ 52.143^w
+$$
+ — which is almost exactly $52$ weeks and one day.
+Using the Gregorian year:
+$$
+\frac{365.25^d}{7^d} ≈ 52.179^w
+$$
+ — which works out to $52$ weeks and $1.25$ days.

+### The Month
+The modern English word "month" comes from Old English _mōnaþ_, meaning "month," (literally "moon-time"); from the Proto-Germanic _mēnōþs_, "a moon, a month," probably related to the Proto-Indi-European root _mḗh₁n̥s_, "moon, month, measure of time," from the base _meh₁-_, "to measure".

+It is related to Old High German _mānōd_, "month"; Gothic _mēnōþs_, "month"; Old Norse _mánadr_, "month"; Latin _mensis_, "month", Greek _mḗn (μήν)_, "month, moon"; and Sanskrit _mā́s_, "month, moon".

+So, the concept of a month is, indeed, old in human consciousness, precisely because of its association with the Moon.
+Wherever one is on the surface of Earth, the Moon passes through the same sequence of phases over the same span of time.
+If any span of time may be said to be "thoroughly human", it would be the **month**.

+#### Period of the Moon's Orbit
+##### Sidereal Month
+This is the amount of time it takes for the Moon to make one complete orbit around the Earth with respect to the "fixed stars"; its current official duration is:
+- $27.3217^d$

+##### Synodic Month
+This is the amount of time it takes for the Moon to pass through one full change of phases (from new-to-new or full-to-full):
+- $29.5306^d$

+The **synodic month** is longer than the **sidereal month** due to the Earth's rotation.
+During a sidereal month, the Earth "rotates under" the Moon, and in order for the Moon to appear in exactly the same phase, the Earth has to complete $2.2089$ additional rotations (about $2^d\,5^h$).

+The relationship between the sidereal month and the synodic month is more straightforward than that between the sidereal year and tropical year:

+$$
+\begin{aligned}
+\dfrac{1}{L_{syn}} &= \dfrac{1}{L_{sid}} - \dfrac{1}{C_S} \\[1em]
+L_{syn} &= \dfrac{C_S \times L_{sid}}{C_S - L_{sid}}
+\end{aligned}
+$$
+Where:
+- $L_{syn}$ = length of the synodic month in days
+- $L_{sid}$ = length of the sidereal month in days
+- $C_S$ = Earth's **sidereal year** in days

+## Calendars
+A **calendar**—from Latin _calendae_, the “called” first day of the Roman month—originated as the priestly announcement of the new moon and, by extension, of debts and due dates.
+Over time, the term came to mean **any structured representation of the year**, a framework by which a culture names and numbers its days.

+At its simplest, a calendar is a **model of recurrence**: it regularizes the rhythms of the heavens—solar, lunar, or otherwise—into cycles of civic life.
+It defines what a people count as beginnings and endings, which days they mark as ordinary or sacred, and how they synchronize the work of the present with the memory of the past.
+### Types
+Theoretically, there are as many types of calendars as one can design, but historically three types predominate:
+- Solar — based on observations of the position of the Sun;
+- Lunar — based on observations of the phases of the Moon; and,
+- Luni-solar — combining aspects of both solar and lunar.
+#### Solar Calendars
+The key component to a solar calendar is the recognition that the position of the Sun in the sky is variant, but predictable (because of the Earth's orbit and rotation).
+If you note the position of the Sun in the sky (or relative to a significant landmark) at a particular moment of a particular day, and count the sunrises and sunsets between that moment and when the Sun is in that _exact_ position again, you have a measure of the **year**.
+The same can be done marking the positions of the shadow of a pole in the ground from day-to-day (this is the basis of the sundial).

+The Egyptians were apparently one of the first civilizations to recognize that this interval was 365 _solar_ days — but, in fact it wasn't the _Sun_ that prompted their discovery, but the bright star Sirius (Eg. *Sopdet* or *Sothis*; Gk. *Seirios*).
+They noted that the rising of the star just before the Sun's brightness drowned it out in the dawn sky coincided with the yearly Nile flood, and a careful count of sunrises between any two such instances yielded 365 dawns.

+> So, in a sense, the first "solar" calendar was — in fact — a _stellar_ calendar.

+#### Lunar Calendars
+As discussed above, the Moon "changes shape" on a regular basis, taking just over $29.5^d$ to complete one full cycle.
+A **lunar** calendar is arranged according to the interval of that cycle, sometimes _ignoring_ the solar cycle, altogether.
+#### Luni-Solar

+However, when a lunar calendar _does_ acknowledge the solar cycle, the problem of _incommensurability_ arises: there is no integer divisor that equally divides a year (civic, sidereal, _or_ tropical) and a synodic month:
+$$
+\frac{365}{29.5} ≈ 12.373
+$$
+ — which can be interpreted as "$12$ months and $11$ days":
+ $$
+\begin{array}{llll}
+ \left\lfloor \dfrac{365}{29.5} \right\rfloor &= &\mathbf{12} &\text{whole months} \\[1em]
+\mathop {\dfrac{365}{29.5}}\limits_{-\bullet-}^{-\bullet-}  \times 29.5 &= &\mathbf{11} & \text{remaining days}
+\end{array}
+$$